 Robinson suggests that in order to be moved towards a utopian horizon “a new structure of feeling has to come into existence, not after but before the new world” (188).
 In Robinson we find a more explicitly cyborg tektology than in Platonov, one that bridges scientific and artistic practices as forms of sense-making and world-making.
 Wark suggest that on Robinson’s Mars “… the whole organization of the planet has become an artwork, although one heavily dependent on, and respectful of, scientific method” (209).
 Indeed, over the course of the series Robinson repeatedly contests a hard boundary between arts and science, suggesting instead that both be understood (in an ideal sense, and absent the distorting force of the profit motive) as the exploratory play of perception and action.
 But this open-ended understanding begs a challenging question.
 By what means can we adjudicate on the creative and open-ended practices of world-making and sense-making?
 As Haraway notes elsewhere “The point is to get at how worlds are made and unmade, in order to participate in the processes, in order to foster some forms of life and not others” (Haraway 62).
 Today, faced with a radically transformed earth, we cannot tacitly accept the forms of life out of which we cohere as subjects.
 Rather, to extend the machinic metaphor, we must ‘hack’ the multiple overlapping and interdependent systems of both violence and provision into which human/non-human lives and landscapes are uniquely imbricated.

-Humanity in general is not stuck between the perpetrating and preventing human effects upon an external ‘nature’ but rather between the creation and destruction of various forms of life as composed by the dynamic relations of human, more-than-human, and geological forces.
+Humanity, then, is best understood not as a homogeneous group charged with perpetrating or preventing human effects upon an external ‘nature’.
+Rather, we begin to locate our own lives within the creation and destruction of various forms of life as composed in-situ by the dynamic relations of human, more-than-human, and geological forces.
 For Wark, “the Anthropocene draws attention to androgenic climate change as an unintended consequence of collective human labor” (180).
-Thus two things must accompany the production of progressively more fine-grained catalogues of violence in the Anthropocene.
+Thus, two things must accompany the production of progressively more fine-grained catalogues of violence in the Anthropocene.
 First, tactical readings of the relations that capture collective human/non-human labor today; and second, compelling visions of collective multi-species and cyborg labor as a force for unmaking and remaking the world.

 Haraway, Donna Jeanne.
 “A Game of Cat’s Cradle: Science Studies, Feminist Theory, Cultural Studies.”
 Configurations 2.1 (1994): 59–71.
 Project MUSE.
 Web.